-b) During the year 2006, the Company received two orders from Shanghai legal courts ordering the Company to pay a total sum of RMB25,000,000 to two banks for two loans (Loans 2 and 4 below) alleged to have been borrowed by the Company.
-The then board of directors (not including Mr. Jiang Zi Qiang, the then chairman of the board who resigned as director of the Company on 30 July 2009 ("Mr. Jiang")) (the "Board") discovered that these two loans were borrowed by Mr. Jiang in name of the Company in 2004 and 2005.
-In addition to these two bank loans, two more bank loans (Loans 1 and 3 below) totalling RMB14,000,000 which were also borrowed by Mr. Jiang in name of the Company in 2004 and 2005 were also discovered.
-These four bank loans altogether amounting to RMB39,000,000 (the "Loans") were firstly deposited in the Company's bank account and then either transferred to Shanghai Huasheng or to Shanghai Huasheng's related company or subsidiaries by the order of Mr. Jiang.
+b) During the year 2006, the Company received an order from Shanghai legal court ordering the Company to pay a sum of RMB20,000,000 to a bank for Loan 1 below alleged to have been borrowed by the Company.
+The then board of directors (not including Mr. Jiang Zi Qiang, the then chairman of the board who resigned as director of the Company on 30 July 2009 ("Mr. Jiang")) (the "Board") discovered that this loan was borrowed by the Company, which was arranged by Mr. Jiang in 2005.
+In addition to this bank loan, one more bank loan (Loan 2 below) of RMB4,000,000 which was also arranged by Mr. Jiang in 2005 was also discovered.
+These two bank loans altogether amounting to RMB24,000,000 (the "Loans") were firstly deposited in the Company's bank account and then either transferred to Shanghai Huasheng or to Shanghai Huasheng's related company or subsidiaries by the order of Mr. Jiang.
 The Company's books have no record of these bank accounts.
-These Loans had never been considered, authorized or approved by the Board at the time when such transactions were respectively made.
-All of those transactions as contemplated under the underlying loan agreements and the transfers or usage of the Loans had never been considered, authorized or approved by the Board at the time when such transactions respectively took place and were not recorded in the accounting books and records or the published financial statements of the Company.
-Subsequent to the end of the reporting period, Shanghai Huasheng issued a certificate dated 27 May 2009 stating that the Loans had ultimately been used for the benefit of Shanghai Huasheng and its subsidiary and Shanghai Huasheng has undertaken to repay the Loans and related interests.
+These Loans had never been considered, authorized or approved by the Board at the time when such transactions respectively made.
+All those transactions as contemplated under the underlying loan agreements and the transfers or usage of the Loans had never been considered, authorized or approved by the Board at the time when such transactions were respectively took place and were not recorded in the accounting books and records or the published financial statements of the Company.
+Shanghai Huasheng issued a certificate dated 27 May 2009 stating that the Loans had ultimately been used for the benefit of Shanghai Huasheng and its subsidiary and Shanghai Huasheng has undertaken to repay the Loans and related interests.

-During the year 2006, the legal courts ordered that the Company is liable to repay Loans 2 and 4 to the banks, on the basis that Loans 2 and 4 were borrowed by Mr. Jiang under the name of the Company.
+During the year 2006, the legal courts ordered that the Company is liable to repay Loan 1 to the bank on the basis that Loan 1 was borrowed by Mr. Jiang in name of the Company.